School of Criticism & Theory Application

 School of Criticism and Theory (SCT) at Cornell University

 **Due to COVID-19 related issues, the Critical Theory Cluster will not be offering a SCT tuition fellowship for Summer 2021.
 If interested, we encourage you to consider applying for the Summer 2021 SCT session on your own.
-You can find more information about the Summer 2021 session here: http://sct.cornell.edu/2021-session
+You can find more information about the Summer 2021 session here: http://sct.cornell.edu/2021-session as well as on the SCT 2021 Brochure.

 The Critical Theory Cluster selects one graduate student per year (selected candidates are usually of advanced standing) to participate in the School of Criticism and Theory at Cornell University.
 Acceptance by the SCT is pre-approved, and funding is provided by The Graduate School (TGS).
 The funding provided by TGS is to support the tuition cost to attend SCT.
 Funding is not provided for travel and accommodations; the participant should apply for other sources of funding for travel and accommodation costs.